Educational performance indicators in context

 This indicator refers to the proportion of courses or individual components of a qualification passed relative to enrolments.

-The University of Auckland puts considerable effort into supporting its students to achieve high course completion rates.
-The University has robust quality assurance processes to ensure that academic standards are maintained and these processes have been commended in a recent Academic Audit.
+The University puts considerable effort into supporting its students to achieve high course completion rates.
+We have robust quality assurance processes to ensure that academic standards are maintained and these processes have been commended in a recent academic audit.

-For information about quality assurance, planning, reporting and review of teaching and learning at The University of Auckland visit our page on Teaching and learning quality assurance.
+For information about quality assurance, planning, reporting and review of teaching and learning at The University of Auckland visit Learning and teaching quality assurance.

 Completion of qualifications